muzixing/IETF-PCEP-SRV6/draft-ietf-pce-segment-routing-ipv6.md

 ## PCEP ERO and RRO subobjects {#PCEP-ERO-and-RRO-subobjects}

-This document defines a new subobject type for the PCEP explicit route object (ERO), and a new subobject type for the PCEP record route object (RRO).
-The code points for subobject types of these objects is maintained in the RSVP parameters registry, under the EXPLICIT_ROUTE and ROUTE_RECORD objects.
+This document defines a new subobject type for the PCEP explicit route object (ERO), and a new subobject type for the PCEP reported route object (RRO).
+The code points for subobject types of these objects is maintained in the RSVP parameters registry, under the EXPLICIT_ROUTE and REPORTED_ROUTE objects.
 IANA is requested to confirm the following allocations in the RSVP Parameters registry for each of the new subobject types defined in this document.